Ask any manufacturer what they think of manufacturing sales; they'd reply to your question with one word: complex.

 The electrical equipment and electrical components industry manufactures products that generate, distribute, or use electrical power.
 Products can be things such as batteries, sensors, electrical wiring, lighting equipment or motors, generators, and transformers.
+Software solutions, such as electrical construction estimating software, can make or break a company's efficiency.
 This industry depends on efficient operations, economies of scale in purchasing materials and production, and of course, technological expertise.
 In addition, manufacturers in this vertical seek to balance costs versus customer requirements and short innovation cycles while keeping a close eye on margins.

 The automotive industry is a significant economic global force that designs, develops, and manufactures motor vehicles.
 Auto parts and components manufacturers are suppliers for the automotive industry.
 They produce components that become part of the automobile, such as brakes, suspension, steering systems, engine parts, safety management, climate control equipment, engine cooling and exhaust systems, and interior and cockpit modules.

 They can be classified in tiers one to three in a supplier pyramid depending on the hierarchical order (tier one supplies directly to the manufacturer).
 The entire industry is transforming at lightning speed, resulting in short innovation cycles.
 Suppliers are facing massive price pressure through global competition and volatile material costs.
 At the same time, suppliers in the industry usually commit to multi-year contracts.
 Their focus must be on margins, successful international sales, and new business opportunities in digital channels.